conan-io/conan-io.github.io/_posts/2021-09-07-New-CMake-Transparent-Integration-Guide.markdown

 {% endhighlight %}

-Check the [full CMakeDeps reference](https://docs.conan.io/en/latest/reference/conanfile/tools/cmake/cmakedeps.html) In case you need to adjust anything, so you can use the simplified declaration: `generators = "CMakeDeps"`.
+Check the [full CMakeDeps reference](https://docs.conan.io/en/latest/reference/conanfile/tools/cmake/cmakedeps.html) In case you don't need to adjust anything you can use the simplified declaration: `generators = "CMakeDeps"`.

 - At the `package_info()` method, there are several [properties](https://docs.conan.io/en/latest/reference/conanfile/tools/cmake/cmakedeps.html#properties) you can